Kawashima Naniwa: Manchu-Mongol independence movement

 After the 1911 Revolution and the abdication of the Xuantong Emperor in 1912, Kawashima helped Prince Su and his family flee to Port Arthur in the Kwantung Leased Territory.
 The Prince became a leading figure of the Royalist Party, which sought to restore the Qing dynasty.
+Kawashima was Prince Su's intermediary with the Japanese.
 Kawashima and Prince Su envisioned a plan in which an uprising would establish an independent Manchu-Mongol state under the Qing dynasty with Japanese support.
 The plan had support within the Japanese Army, particularly in the Kwantung Garrison, but was opposed by the Ministry of Foreign Affairs.
 The plan fell apart when the Japanese government decided it was safer to support President Yuan Shikai.

 The movement for a Manchu-Mongol state was revived in 1916, as Yuan had fallen out of favour with the Japanese government.
 With the tacit approval of the cabinet, the Army General Staff supported the activities of Kawashima in order to undermine Yuan.
 Kawashima incorporated an uprising by the Mongol Prince Babojab into his broader plan.
 The cause received funds from the businessman Ōkura Kihachirō among others, which were used to supply Babojab's army and to raise additional forces under Prince Su, consisting of Qing loyalists, Japanese volunteers and mercenary brigands.

 After the death of Yuan Shikai in June 1916, the Japanese cabinet decided to support his successor Li Yuanhong, leading the army to withdraw support for Manchu-Mongol independence.
 Kawashima reluctantly agreed to call off the plan and the forces under Prince Su were dispersed, their arms confiscated by Kwangtung Government.
 Babojab would be killed in battle against the Chinese army in October 1916.